blog

 Do Wages Rise Because of Inflation?

 Yes!
 Inflation causes the price of everything to rise, from your daily cappuccino to the labor your company hires.
-Economic growth and subsequent inflation gives the appearance that wages are rising.
-The average hourly compensation rate in the U.S. in 1964 was $2.50, and in 2018 it was about $22.65.While that seems like a massive increase, the relative value of that money has shifted..
-After all, a loaf of bread no longer costs $0.25 either.
+Economic growth and subsequent inflation gives the appearance that wages are rising. istorically, yes.
+However, the "catch-up" period is often long.
+In 1964, the average hourly rate was $2.50.
+By 2025, the median hourly wage reached approximately $25.67Opens in a new tab.

 The Pew Research CenterOpens in a new tab found that the actual compensation of the average American hasn’t really changed in the past fifty years.
 When adjusted for inflation, $2.50 in 1964 would be worth $20.27 in 2018.
 In half a century, the actual pay of most workers has only increased by about 10%.
 That small increase isn’t caused by inflation; it’s the actual increase in how employees are valued in the U.S.